 2. Ground yourself in dignity and grace.

-You won’t know what this phrase means for almost another five years.
+You won’t know what this phrase means for about another five years.
 But when you do, it will be your anchor.
 Life will always happen, whether you’re participating in it or not.
 You already know you have a propensity for making a bigger mess than you intended.
 So you have a choice.
 Keep dragging your feet, kicking and screaming, or you can become a woman of dignity and grace.

 3. Let go of expectations.

-Let go of your standards and expectations of others now before it becomes even more painful than these next few years.
+Let go of your standards and expectations of others now before it becomes even more painful than these last few years.
 People will always disappoint you if you don’t.
 The greatest disappointments of your life haven’t even happened yet, so brace yourself.
 Know you have everything you need in life within you.
 You don’t need to rely on anyone.
 That’s a luxury you won’t always be afforded, but that’s okay because you can handle this.Know you have everything you need in life within you.Click To Tweet

 4. You will always know how to make a buck.